Build Vs. Buy: The True Cost Of Rolling Your Own Rich Text Editor For An Edtech Platform

 • Collaborative editing

-For these, the commercial editors offer tested integrations with tools like MathType and real-time collaboration plugins.
+For these, the commercial editors offer tested integrations with tools like MathType and real-time collaboration plugins, and as for students with dysgraphia or motor challenges, pairing in a math writing software removes the handwriting barrier entirely.

 Building these integrations from scratch on an open-source foundation adds months to your timeline.